course-details-portlet

 Project assignment 30/100

-School exam 70/100 4 hours B
+School exam 70/100 4 hours A

 Course content

-The course provides the students with an understanding of marine electric power systems on ships and offshore platforms which is a prerequisite for engineering, design, analysis, and management of modern marine systems.
+The course provides an understanding of marine electric power systems on ships and offshore platforms which is a prerequisite for engineering, design, analysis, and management of modern marine systems.
 It also provides the principle and application of hybrid power systems for electrification and hybridization of marine vessels towards improved efficiency, reduced harmful emissions, and increased reliability and autonomy.

 The course covers the fundamental concepts related to the design and operation of onboard power systems such as AC and DC grid, electric power generation and control systems, power electronics converters for ships, electric propulsion and propulsion drives, batteries and energy storage systems, fuel cells, and power management systems (PMS/EMS).
 An insight will be given into industrial practice and industrial system solutions, class rules and regulations.